 I was not a qualified prospect

-He did not know much about me, and if he did, he would have known that I really did not need his solution and as a result, I was not a qualified prospect.
+He did not know much about me, and if he had, he would have known that I really did not need his solution, and as a result, I was not a qualified prospect.

-When the salesperson scheduled the sales meeting during the cold call, he did ask me one qualifying question:
+When the salesperson scheduled the sales meeting during the cold call, he asked me one qualifying question:

 Caller: I am sure you use something like Competitor A or Competitor B.